Community Challenges

 The C19 entrepreneur-athletes decided to help Espace HOPE.
 If offers a living environment in the middle of nature, favouring an open, human-focused approach to differences, with the mission of developing each person's full potential by enabling them simply to be.
 People are at the heart of our concerns.

-The aim is to offer time, expertise, money, support and marketing assistance for the development of this project.
+The goal is to provide time, expertise, funding, support, and marketing assistance to help develop this project.

 Feeding children from 0 to 5 years old with the Banque Alimentaire de Memphrémagog (BAM) - $120,000